DiegoFA1/101398818_comp3123_labtest2/README.md

 ## Home Screen Displays Toronto Temperature with Date and Descriptions and showing the Average Temperature for the next 5 Days
+### The Icons used for the weather come from http://openweathermap.org/img/wn

 ![Screenshot](screenshots/Toronto.png)